vsoch/contributor-ci/contributor_ci/site/pages/cfa.md

 # {{ page.title }}

 **contributor ci** is a <a href="https://contributor-ci.readthedocs.io" target="_blank">library for extracting contributor metadata</a> and then visualizing the data and providing an interface to keep track of project contributor friendliness.
-This is the visualization portal for LLNL, which is under development.
+This is the visualization portal, which is under development.

 {:.larger.text}

 ## The Contributor Friendliness Assessment